pollfly/clearml/examples/clearml_agent/README.md

 ClearML Agent Examples
 ---

-The example in this folder demonstrates a usage of ClearML Agent.
+The example in this folder demonstrates usages of ClearML Agent.

-* [ClearML Colab Agent](clearml_colab_agent.ipynb) - Demonstrates how to create a ClearML Agent node using Google Colaboratory hardware.
+* [ClearML Colab Agent](clearml_colab_agent.ipynb) - Creating a ClearML Agent node using Google Colaboratory hardware.